bingjeff/rs_logger/README.md

 # rs_logger
 ## Install

-Assumes that you have installed the RS utils and dev packages.
+Assumes that you have installed the [RS utils and dev packages](https://github.com/IntelRealSense/librealsense).

+Trying out build management with [Meson and Ninja](https://mesonbuild.com/Getting-meson.html).

 Then should be able to build with: